-Former Special Counsel Jack Smith testifies before US Congress committee
+‘Willfully broke the law’: Special Counsel Jack Smith testifies to Congress

 “President Trump was charged because the evidence established that he willfully broke the law — the very laws he took an oath to uphold.”

-Formerly a war-crimes prosecutor at the international tribunal in The Hague, Smith was selected to serve as special counsel in 2022, under former Democratic President Joe Biden.
+Formerly a war-crimes prosecutor at an international tribunal in The Hague, Smith was selected to serve as special counsel in 2022, under former Democratic President Joe Biden.

 Special counsels are tapped to operate independently, without the usual day-to-day oversight from politically appointed Justice Department leadership.